sonatype-nexus-community/nexus-repository-conan/README.md

     mvn clean install

-If everything checks out, the bundle for JFrog Conan should be available in the `target` folder
+If everything checks out, the bundle for Conan should be available in the `target` folder

-## Using JFrog Conan with Nexus Repository Manager 3
+## Using Conan with Nexus Repository Manager 3

 [We have detailed instructions on how to get started here!](https://help.sonatype.com/repomanager3/formats/conan-repositories)